snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 You will be responsible for paying the costs of shipping your item back to us.
 The costs of shipping are non-refundable and non-negotiable.
 If you are issued a refund, the cost of shipping will be deducted from it.

 If you have any further question regarding your refund, please, don’t hesitate to contact us to find out more.
-## Case 2 - Sephora.com
+## Case 2 - Nordstrom
+### Returns & Exchanges

+**To our Nordstrom customers,**

+Due to increased volume and the impact of COVID-19,  **we're experiencing delays in returns processing and your order may take longer than usual to arrive**.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA0NjM1ODAzLC0xMzczMzQ0MzM5LC00NT
+eyJoaXN0b3J5IjpbMTEyMzU2NDg2LC0xMzczMzQ0MzM5LC00NT
 Y2Mjc0OTcsLTE3MjI1MjE1OCwtMTE5NzczMjI4NSwtNTA5NDMx
 MzI5LC0xMDczMzE5MTQwLDIwNDAyOTc2MjJdfQ==
 -->